serenity-is/docs/serene_tour/localization.md

 When you launched Serene first time, you might have seen the site in English, but it is also possible that it started in Spanish, Turkish, or Russian if you have an operating system or browser using that language as the default.

-If you don't want to let users to the change UI language, you should remove the language selection dropdown.
+If you don't want to let users change the UI language, you should remove the language selection dropdown.

 You may add more languages to the language selection dropdown by using the `Languages` page under the `Administration` menu.